Thursday, November 21, 2024

 Stari Most reflected in the Neretva River

 I found Stari Most one of the most unusual bridges I’ve ever seen, not only due to its architecture.
-Crossing the bridge is not such an easy peasy task like mindlessly walking around.
+Crossing the bridge is not such an easy peasy task, like mindlessly walking around.
 No!
 You need to be careful as the stone is really slippery and they have added these sorts of narrow steps, so you won’t slip and fall, but that means paying attention not to trip.
 It’s hard to explain but watch your step!

 Discover the “Crooked Bridge” Kriva Cuprija